junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The comfortable, familiar easiness comes back between them.
 The tensed muscles relax.

 "Ready?"
-Dean looks into Sam's eyes, Sam nods.
+Dean looks into Sam's eyes, and Sam nods.
 "On three."

 They stab the blade into each other's chest when the count finishes.
 Their other hands still grasping each other's shoulders.
-Dean and Sam fall through the ceiling of the Heaven's roof, falling into one of the chambers.
+Dean and Sam fall through the ceiling of Heaven's roof, falling into one of the chambers.

 The archangel grace bursts out of them, roaring out to the black gaps and sick angels, unfurling through the tumbling corridors, permeating into the fabric of the Heavenly host.
 The lights are so bright that, for a moment, the "Silver City" itself seems to be dulled down in comparison.

-The light fills the gaps and fixes the building like the best construction materials, not a single trace left behind to show those cracks were even there.
-The light embrace the dying angels, so bright that there is no place for shadows.
+The light fills the gaps and fixes the building like the best construction materials, not a single trace left behind to show those cracks were ever there.
+The light embraces the dying angels, so bright that there is no place for shadows.
 The angels are cured one by one, moving along the corridors back into duty.
-The whole place is stabled and ready for its lost spirits to return to.
+The ground stops shaking, the siren stops sounding, and the whole place is gradually stabilized and ready for its lost spirits to return.

 <br>

 Cas bursts into a strong bout of coughing the moment Dean and Sam depart.

-"That's not good sign," Bobby drags a chair across the room to let him sit down.
+"That's not a good sign," Bobby drags a chair across the room to let him sit down.

 Cas struggles to keep his breath stable.
 "It's normal," he manages to explain, before the next cough can break his words.
 "I know I'll get worse when they leave.
 It should get better any minute now."

 "Is it working?"
 Ellen stands next to Bobby, looking at his face carefully.

 Cas nods quietly, giving them a tired but relieved smile.
 "Heaven is healing.
 It's working.
 The angels start working again.
 I don't hear any scream.
-They will take you back to where you from."
+They will take you back to where you're from."

 "What about you?"
 Charlie asks.
 "You're not... healing."